saibe/B2260/HardwareDocs/README.md

 # Hardware Documentation

-Explore what makes your BB2260 unique, technical specifications, schematics, hardware notes and more...
-This page allows you to see what is under the "BB2260 hood" by offering static documentation published directly from the board vendors.
+Explore what makes your B2260  Development Board unique, technical specifications, schematics, hardware notes and more...
+This page allows you to see what is under the "B2260 hood" by offering static documentation published directly from the board vendors.

 ## Hardware